ShunSakurai/check_forbidden/README.md

 ## History
 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/check_forbidden/releases).

+### Newest version
+- * Resolve an issue where the versions are not compared correctly

 ### v1.8.1, September 23, 2016
 - Make usability improvements